lenmorld/node_30/5_auth/README.md

 * Session data is not saved in the cookie itself, but stored server-side

+- This module directly reads and writes cookies on req/res
+- **MORE ABSTRACT**
+- let's try to use simpler cookie-based auth

+## cookie-session

 **login/ - compare input password with stored hashed password **